ralfspoeth/json/README.md

 The [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern)
-allows for a piecemeal construction of immutable data and works like so:
+allows for a piecemeal construction of immutable data and works like this:

     var immutable = new Builder(...).add(...).add(...).build();

-It does not make much sense to provide builders for the basic data types; yet very much so for the aggregate data types.
+It does not make much sense to provide builders for the basic data types; yet very much so for the aggregate types.
 This is one reason why we introduced the distinction between the two.

 The `Builder` interface has been implemented as an inner interface